patrickdappollonio/tgen/docs/functions.md

 When `--strict` mode is enabled, if `env` is called with a environment variable name with no value set or set to empty, the application will exit with error.
 Useful if you must receive a value or fail a CI build, for example.

+Consider the following example reading these environment variables:

 ```bash
 $ tgen -x '{{ env "user" }}'
 patrick